-CAR 13.075 Accidents or serious incidents in the territory of a non-contracting State
+CAR 13.075 Accidents or incidents in the territory of a non-contracting State of Registry

-When the accident or serious incident has occurred in the territory of a non-Contracting State, which does not intend to conduct an investigation in accordance with ICAO Annex 13, the OTSD, as the State of Registry or State of the Operator, should endeavour to institute and conduct an investigation in co-operation with the State of Occurrence but, failing such co-operation, should itself conduct an investigation as is available.
+When the accident or serious incident has occurred in the territory of a non-Contracting State, which does not intend to conduct an investigation in accordance with ICAO Annex 13, the OTSB, as the State of Registry or failing that the State of the Operator, the State of Design or the State of Manufacture shall endeavour to institute and conduct an investigation in co-operation with the State of Occurrence but, failing such co-operation, shall itself conduct an investigation with such information as is available.

-CAR 13.080 Accidents or serious incidents outside the territory of any State
+CAR 13.080 Accidents or incidents outside the territory of any State of Registry State of Registry

-- (a) When the location of the accident or the serious incident cannot definitely be established as being in the territory of any State, the OTSD, as the State of Registry shall institute and conduct an investigation of the accident or serious incident.
-However, it may delegate the whole or any part of the investigation to another State by mutual arrangement and consent. - (b) If the scene of an accident in international waters is in the vicinity of the State territory of occurrence, the OTSD shall provide all possible assistance as may be available, and shall, likewise, respond to requests by the State of Registry. - (c) If the State of Registry is a non-Contracting State which does not intend to conduct an investigation in accordance with Annex 13, the State of the Operator or, failing that, the State of Design or the State of Manufacture should endeavour to institute and conduct an investigation.
-However, such a State may delegate the whole or any part of the investigation to another State by mutual arrangement and consent.
+- (a) When the location of the accident or the serious incident cannot definitely be established as being in the territory of any State, the OTSB, as the State of Registry shall institute and conduct an investigation of the accident or serious incident.
+However, it may delegate the whole or any part of the investigation to another State or a regional accident and incident investigation organization by mutual arrangement and consent. - (b) If the scene of an accident in international waters is nearest to the territory of the Sultanate of Oman, the OTSB shall provide all possible assistance as may be available, and shall, likewise, respond to requests by the State of Registry. - (c) If the State of Registry is a non-Contracting State which does not intend to conduct an investigation in accordance with Annex 13, the State of the Operator or, failing that, the State of Design or the State of Manufacture shall endeavour to institute and conduct an investigation.
+However, such a State may delegate the whole or any part of the investigation to another State by mutual arrangement and consent. - (d) If the State of Registry does not institute and conduct an investigation, and does not delegate the investigation to another State or a regional accident and incident investigation organization, as set out in 13.080(b), the State of the Operator or, in the following order, the State of Design, or the State of Manufacture is entitled to request in writing the State of Registry to delegate the conducting of such investigation.
+If the State of Registry gives express consent or does not reply to such a request within 30 days, the State making the request shall institute and conduct the investigation with such information as is available.